Trump Legal Troubles Continue - March 24th, Hour 2

 Me too.

-Um my sources have uh, you know, I I was very close to that presidency, and I can tell you, you know, sources telling me things that uh I can't even repeat that would blow your mind in terms of pure unadulterated gutsy strength standing up for this country and and our principles and America first.
+And I can tell you, you know, sources telling me things that I can't even repeat that would blow your mind in terms of pure, unadulterated, gutsy strength standing up for this country and our principles and America first.

-Um now, with that said, you know, it's gonna be the people in the Republican Party that will make that decision.
+Now, with that said, you know, it's going to be the people in the Republican Party that will make that decision.

 The polls show that he's leading right now.